FeldrinH/TASmaniac/README.md

 To record or play back a sequence of inputs simply select the action from the dropdown and launch a level.
 The recording/playback will start automatically.

 All recordings are saved in a `recordings` folder inside your TASmaniac install folder and are named based on the level and completion time.
-A recording is saved only if you succesfully complete a level.
+A recording is saved only if you successfully complete a level.